goatshriek/stumpless/docs/development.md

    the branching scheme.
  * [docs/acronyms.md](acronyms.md) lists acronyms and initialisms used in the source of stumpless.
+ * [docs/style.md](style.md) has a basic set of style guidelines to follow when working on the source code itself.
  * [docs/portability.md](portability.md) describes the framework used in stumpless to deal with differences between environments.
 If you are going to be working on something that may behave differently depending on the